Saturday, 16 June 2012

 My eldest would probably be wearing a school uniform (thus saving the knees on his day to day trousers) and I would likely be transporting him to and from school in a car.
 In England, he also wouldn't have already been a fully fledged member of the local junior school at the tender age of four.

-They would be addressing their teacher as Miss Smith instead of Juf Nicole if they were in the English education system and they would be unlikely to see their teacher in jeans unless on a school trip.
+They would be addressing their teacher as Miss Smith instead of Juf Krista if they were in the English education system and they would be unlikely to see their teacher in jeans unless on a school trip.

 Television